aymericbeaumet/die2nite-enhancer/README.md

 1. Install NodeJS 9.x
 2. Make sure the "zip" command is available (i.e. in the PATH)
 3. Make sure the "make" command is available (i.e. in the PATH)
+4. Make sure the "sh" command is available (i.e. in the PATH) (This is mainly for windows)
+5. Generate a privatekey file with Chrome (follow [this tutorial](http://www.adambarth.com/experimental/crx/docs/packaging.html) to know how to do it) and place it in ~/.d2ne/chrome.pem
+6. Done

 Then, clone this repo, run "npm install" in the folder and enjoy :)

-To build the firefox extention, just run "grunt pack --firefox".
-For chrome, it's "grunt pack --chrome"
+To build the firefox extention, just run "npm run pack:firefox".
+For chrome, it's "npm run pack;chrome"

 ### License